dhirajdafouti/BakingApp/README.md

 ### Design & Testing Consideration.

--MVVM android design pattern with Clean Architecture separates your view (i.e. Activitys and Fragments) from your business logic.It goes one step further in separating the responsibilities of your code base.
+MVVM android design pattern with Clean Architecture separates your view (i.e. Activitys and Fragments) from your business logic.It goes one step further in separating the responsibilities of your code base.
 It clearly abstracts the logic of the actions that can be performed in your app.

 Advantages of Using MVVM with  Clean Architecture